Scalingo/documentation/src/_posts/databases/2000-01-01-backup-policies.md

 The time required to complete a backup depends on the amount of data being backed up.
 This operation may impact the performance of the database and, by extension, the application.
-On Business Plans, backups are performed on the secondary node to limit the impact on the primary node.
+On Business plans, backups are performed on the secondary instance to limit the impact on the primary instance.

 However, several factors can delay, cancel, or impact the backup process.
 These include the database load, the volume of data stored, and the nature of the